Chiragkumar-Prajapati/HawksbeakPOS/README.md

 # HawksbeakPOS
-Attempt at making a Desktop POS System using Visual C#
+-Attempt at making a Desktop POS System using Visual C# -Use Visual Studion to compile, I used Visual Studio 2017 Community Edition